Felix-Hz/green-squares/README.md

 ### Fact of Day 96
 The number 42 is the number of museums in Amsterdam (Netherlands has the highest concentration of museums in the world).

+### Fact of Day 97
+The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.